uber/aresdb/README.md

 Build
 -----
-Following dependencies need to be installed before build the binary.
+The following dependencies need to be installed before building the binary.

 ### glide
 We use [glide](https://glide.sh) to manage Go dependencies.
 Please make sure `glide` is in your PATH before you attempt to build.